Susan Wakefield: Early life and family

 Wakefield was born Susan Mary Turtle in Gainsborough, Lincolnshire, England, on 25 November 1942, the daughter of Edna Mary Turtle (née Smith) and Walter Turtle.
 Both of her parents were schoolteachers.
 The family migrated to New Zealand in 1948, and she gained her primary education at schools in Plimmerton and Te Puke, before attending Te Puke District High School for two years and then Cashmere High School in Christchurch from 1958 to 1960.
 She excelled academically, achieving a total of 465 marks out of a possible 500 in her five School Certificate examination papers in 1958, believed to have been the highest in the country that year.
 She went on to study at the University of Canterbury, earning a senior scholarship and graduating with a Bachelor of Arts degree in May 1964.
 She completed a Master of Arts degree in 1964, with a thesis on early 19th-century Russian poetry, and then a PhD in 1968, both also at Canterbury.
 The title of her doctoral thesis was The defective verb in modern Russian.

-In Christchurch in 1964 or 1965, Turtle married Alex Lojkine, a lecturer in Russian at the University of Canterbury, and the couple went on to have two children before later divorcing.
+In Christchurch in 1965, Turtle married Alex Lojkine, a lecturer in Russian at the University of Canterbury, and the couple went on to have two children before divorcing in 1989.
 In 1978, she became a naturalised New Zealand citizen.
 In May 1992, she married Jim Wakefield, an accountant, businessman, and harness-racing horse owner, breeder and administrator.